ryanstrattic/server-setup/README.md

 		wp plugin update --all
 		wp theme update --all
 		#need to find some way to check wp core verify-checksums

-# Backup all files and database to another server, via RSync (completed from this server, to avoid external server having access to production)

 # Login as root - MOVE TO BEFORE CHANGING ACCOUNTS
 	ssh-keygen -t rsa -b 4096 -C "your_email@example.com"